miliadou/FirstAzureFunction/readme.md

     "sqldb_connection": "..."
   }
 }
-Add your public ip in Azure Database as a new firewall rule
+Add your public ip in Azure Database as a new firewall rule.
+Find sql server resource -> click Networking -> Tab Public access -> Firewall Rules